fdavies93/zenkat-rust/docs/api.md

 ## Entity Types

+**The store** is the top-level data structure which holds all trees and to which queries are directed.

 **ZKs** are roots of a parsing tree, located at a given filesystem path.
 Typically they are directories or symlinks to directories.

 **Documents** are specific `.md` files (and others may be allowable in future).

 **Headers, paragraphs, lists, etc** are as defined in Markdown specifications.
-Note that ZenKat tends to prefer combining element types (headers, list types) for the sake of making querying straightforward; therefore we prefer the abstract `header` over the more specific `h1`, `h2`, et al.
+Note that ZenKat tends to prefer combining element types (e.g. ATX and Setext style headers) for the sake of making querying straightforward; therefore we prefer the abstract `header` over the more specific `h1`, `h2`, et al.

-## Path Format
+## Query Format

-Paths to locate nodes or sets of nodes are given in a format similar to CSS selectors.
+Queries to locate nodes or sets of nodes are given in a format similar to CSS selectors.

 `header` selects all headers.